sin5678/inav_cn_wiki/GPS--and-Compass-setup.md

 Also the cli align_mag must be set correctly.
 Play around with it.
 It should be CW0FLIP, CW90FLIP, CW180FLIP or CW270FLIP

-- Configure your magnetic declination of your specific location can be found here: www.magnetic-declination.com.
+ * F3 based board and newer uses default automatic magnetic declination, if your on F1 board or want to change magnetic declination manually you have to set correct declination of your spesific location, which can be found here: www.magnetic-declination.com.
 If your magnetic declination readings are e.g. +3° 34' , the value entered in the iNav configurator is 3.34 (3,34 in some locales).
 In the CLI, the same effect would be `set mag_declination = 334`.
 For west declination, use a minus value, e.g. for 1° 32' W, `set mag_declination = -132`.
 In all cases (both CLI and GUI), the least significant digits are **minutes**, not decimal degrees.
-- Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)
+ * Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)

 Thats it!